krainboltgreene/learn-you-the-ruby-for-awesome-power/book/tasks/task-0.md

 3. Go to the Learn You The Ruby website and read through the glossary.
 4. Type these in the Terminal:
     1. `rvm use 1.9.2@global`
-    2. `gem i thin rack rake rspec sequel sqlite3-ruby heroku`
+    2. `gem i thin rack rake rspec sequel sqlite3-ruby heroku delorean`
     4. `rvm use  1.9.2`
 5. Type these in the Terminal:
     1. `rvm gemset create web-development`